KU-5H/Odin-Recipies/README.md

 ## License

 This project is licensed under the [MIT License](LICENSE).
 Feel free to use, modify, and distribute the code for your own purposes.
 We appreciate attribution if you find this project helpful for your own endeavors.

+## Website
+You can view the project here: https://ku-5h.github.io/Odin-Recipies/